aussieweb/tarpit/README.md

 # Tarpit
 A Wordpress plugin that reduces comment spam with a smart [honeypot](http://en.wikipedia.org/wiki/Honeypot_(computing)) to capture bots.

-It adds a field to your comments form that's hidden from users to visible to spambots.
+It adds a field to your comments form that's hidden from users but visible to spambots.
 If this field is filled out, the comment is flagged as spam.
 Forked from [WP Comment Smart Honeypot](https://github.com/freak3dot/wp-smart-honeypot) by Ryan Johnston.

 [Download Tarpit](https://github.com/cferdinandi/tarpit/archive/master.zip)